Driver’s License Verification Should Be Step One in Your Showing Process

 Building a Simple, Strong Verification Process

-The good news is that a solid ID process doesn’t need to be complicated or slow.
+The good news is that a solid ID process does not need to be complicated or slow.
 At Blaze Real Estate, we treat it as

 a standard part of the showing—not an extra step, not an optional add-on, and not something we “sometimes” do.